mateuspim/homelab/storage/README.md

 # Storage
 This section describes my storage solution runinng on my homelab.
-Recently, i had all my ZFS pools managed via TrueNas, however i intend to use Proxmox from now on to manage all my storage needs.
+Recently, I had all my ZFS pools managed via TrueNas, however I intend to use Proxmox from now on to manage all my storage needs.

 ## Proxmox
 My current setup involves a single NVMe drive to manage both boot drive and storage for containers and VMs and HDD in ZFS configuration to serve as my NAS.

 ## Initial Setup
-As Im running proxmox for personal i must disable the enterprise repositories for it to update properly down the line.
+As I'm running Proxmox for personal I must disable the enterprise repositories for it to update properly down the line.

 #### Disable Enterprise Repositories
 ![](https://github.com/mateuspim/homelab/blob/main/assets/proxmox_enterprise_repo.png?raw=true)